AriShaked/masofon-android/README.md

 # masofon-android

-====installation====
+       ----------------how to run app on emulator------------------- (it cant simulate file system at the current so it wont get soti file but you can debug othr stuff kike visual stuff with it)

 open vscode on project path ...\super-pharm\masofon-android

-           ----------------how to run app on emulator-------------------

-(it cant simulate file system at the current so it wont get soti file but you can debug othr stuff kike visual stuff with it)

         open android studio on:
               ...\super-pharm\masofon-android :